 MLA Librarians without Borders®/ Elsevier Foundation/ Research4Life Grants

-The Medical Library Association (MLA) has established the MLA Librarians without Borders® / Elsevier Foundation/ Research4Life Grants for 2016 to 2021.
-Funded by the Elsevier Foundation, up to five awards per year will support HINARI/R4L training activities that promote the use of the programs’ scientific research resources in emerging/low income countries.
+The Medical Library Association (MLA) has established the MLA Librarians without Borders®/ Elsevier Foundation/ Research4Life Grants for 2016 to 2021.
+As of 2020, twenty grants have been awarded.
+Funded by the Elsevier Foundation, up to five awards per year will support HINARI/R4L training activities that promote the use of the programs’ scientific research resources in emerging/low-income countries.
 The grants will benefit the users in the eligible countries as these individuals will obtain skills to effectively and efficiently use the HINARI/R4L resources and become a training resource for their institutions or country.

 - Find more information on Research4Life.

 - Visit the HINARI website for more information and HINARI eligibility requirements

 This grant is an expansion of the Elsevier Foundation funded Librarians without Borders®/E-library Training Initiative that has conducted HINARI/R4L training activities and developed/updated training material since January 2007.
 The MLA objective is to develop a community of librarians and information professionals that will continue to support HINARI/R4L training and related development of instructional material.